hellowac/fastapi-best-practices-zh-cn/docs/index.md

 === "英文"

-    If you think you can return Pydantic object that matches your route's `response_model` to make some optimizations, then it's wrong.
+    You may think you can return Pydantic object that matches your route's `response_model` to make some optimizations, but you'd be wrong.

-    FastAPI firstly converts that pydantic object to dict with its `jsonable_encoder`, then validates data with your `response_model`, and only then serializes your object to JSON.
+    FastAPI first converts that pydantic object to dict with its `jsonable_encoder`, then validates data with your `response_model`, and only then serializes your object to JSON.

+    This means your Pydantic model object is created twice:

+    - First, when you explicitly create it to return from your route.
+    - Second, implicitly by FastAPI to validate the response data according to the response_model.

     ```python
     from fastapi import FastAPI